timrolsh/thetutor4u-web/README.md

 ### **Project Tools/Requirements**

+-   Express
--   Nextjs (server side rendering, api, static page generation, multi page web apps with react)
+-   EJS (server side rendering, html templating)
--   React
--   Typescript
 -   PostgeSQL (relational database, for now)
     **Node, docker, and yarn need to be manually installed.
 Node and docker make it possible to use all the other tools in the project**